s-h-yang/HFD/reproducibility/README.md

 # Quick tests

-Three quick tests that require minimal dependency and reproduce part of results in the paper.
+Three quick tests that require minimal dependency and reproduce part of results in the paper:

 In your terminal